evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 ## Interior

-interior.intro.functional.highquality.splitlevel You can choose between different types of seat materials and interior styling.
+The Lexus RZ 300e boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
+A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between different types of seat materials and interior styling.
 You can choose between several interior designs.

 ### Seats